-How to get around Cleveland
+How to get to Progressive Field

 Local transportation is a much smaller factor in Cleveland than, say, New York or Washington DC.
 With the exception of getting from Cleveland Hopkins Airport to downtown, the need for actual “transit” once you’re in the downtown area is minimal.
 The longest distance between any two relevant tourist points in the downtown area might be 1.5 miles … and far less for most of the places you’re likely to be going to and from.